Trackunit/developer-hub/api-docs/emissions-api.md

 3. Understanding trends of changing use and emissions rate as machines age is an important insight within a fast-changing commercial and regulatory environment.
 The Lifetime endpoint can provide a big picture view at the asset level to course adjustments in purchasing and dispatching to meet the marketplace where the needs are.

+## Data Source Score

+Data Source Score is a field that provides a score for the data source of the emissions data per asset.
+The score is a value between 0 and 100, where 0 is the lowest score and 100 is the highest score.
+The Data Source Score documentation can be found [here](https://help.trackunit.com/en/articles/170775-what-is-the-data-source-score-in-emissions-reporting).

 ## Constraints

 - Sites Endpoint can only be viewed by Admins of the account